 Consider the standards required for registration and discuss these with your employer or with a Registered or Chartered Scientist.
 Read through the application form, the Competence Evidence guide and, once you are ready to apply, the process is simple and can be seen in this RSciTech Application Flowchart.
 The flowchart should be read in conjunction with the applicants short guide.

-All candidates for registration as a Registered Scientist must be members of a professional body such as the Institute of Water.
+To apply to be a Registered Science Technician, applicants must be a member of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.

-Initial Registration Fees (covers registration to end of calendar year) for Registered Science Technician (RSciTech) £15
+- Initial Registration Fees (covers registration until your next membership renewal date) for Registered Science Technician (RSciTech) £15